hayleyrbrooks/VNI/preprocessing/fMRIprep/runningfMRIprepRDAC.md

 No need to load singularity module here because its loaded by the sbatch_fmriprep_ICA.sh script

-## If singularity image for fMRIprep needs to be updates:
+## If singularity image for fMRIprep needs to be updated:
 Change directory to where image lives

 	cd /data/psychology/sokol-hessnerlab/VNI/FMRIPREPsing/